Foundations of regular variation on topological spaces: Random closed sets

 For a given set $A\subset\XX$, denote

-In the following we consider random closed sets with values almost surely belonging to a subfamily of $\sF$, which is a cone in the chosen scaling.
-For instance, such a subfamily cen be $\sF_{\supset \cone}$ for a given cone $\cone$ in $\XX$, e.g., the family of all closed sets containing the origin in $\XX=\R^d$ with $\cone=\{0\}$.
-Other examples are the family $\sF^\cone$ of all sets which do not intersect $\cone$ or the family of all singletons.
-Passing to a subfamily is often motivated by the fact that a continuous modulus can be explicitly defined on subfamilies of $\sF$ rather than on the whole family $\sF$.
+In the following, we consider random closed sets that almost surely take values in a subfamily of $\sF$ that is a cone in the chosen scaling.
+For instance, such a subfamily can be $\sF_{\supset \cone}$ for a given cone $\cone$ in $\XX$, e.g., the family of all closed sets containing the origin in $\XX=\R^d$ with $\cone=\{0\}$.
+Other examples are the family $\sF^\cone$ of all sets that do not intersect $\cone$ or the family of all singletons.
+Passing to a subfamily is often motivated by the fact that a continuous modulus can be explicitly defined on subfamilies of $\sF$ rather than on the entire family $\sF$.

 An important subfamily of $\sF$ is the family $\sK=\sK(\XX)$ of \emph{compact} sets in $\XX$.
-This family is metrised by the \emph{Hausdorff metric} where $K^r$ stands for the $r$-neighbourhood of $K$ in the metric $\dmet$, see \eqref{eq:neighbourhood-r}.
-The distance from a nonempty $K$ to the empty set is infinite.
+This family is metrised by the \emph{Hausdorff metric} where $K^r$ stands for the $r$-envelope (or $r$-neighbourhood) of $K$ in the metric $\dmet$, see \eqref{eq:neighbourhood-r}.
+The distance from a non-empty $K$ to the empty set is defined as infinite.
 It is well known that

-If $\XX$ is Polish, then $\sK$ with the Hausdorff metric is also Polish, see, e.g., \cite[Theorem~D.9]{mo1}.
+for non-empty $K_1$ and $K_2$.
+If $\XX$ is Polish, then $\sK$ with the Hausdorff metric is also Polish; see, e.g., \cite[Theorem~D.9]{mo1}.

-In $\XX=\R^d$ we often consider the family $\sK_c^d$ of nonempty \emph{compact convex} sets.
-The trace of the Fell topology on $\sK_c^d$ coincides with the Hausdorff metric topology, see \cite[Theorem~12.3.4]{sch:weil08}.
-Unlike the family $\sF$ of all closed sets in $\R^d$, the space $\sK_c^d$ is a star-shaped metric space with the only scaling invariant element being the origin.
+In $\XX=\R^d$ we often consider the family $\sK_c^d$ of non-empty \emph{compact convex} sets.
+The trace of the Fell topology on $\sK_c^d$ coincides with the Hausdorff metric topology; see \cite[Theorem~12.3.4]{sch:weil08}.
+Unlike the family $\sF$ of all closed sets in $\R^d$, the space $\sK_c^d$ is a star-shaped metric space with the only scaling-invariant element being the singleton $\{0\}$.

 \paragraph{Ideals on closed sets} A generic ideal on $\sF$ is denoted by $\fF$ and on $\sK$ by $\fK$.
-Below we consider a special (but still very general construction) which derives an ideal on $\sF$ from an ideal $\sS$ on the carrier space $\XX$.
-Namely, the ideal $\sS$ gives rise to the ideal $\fF^\sS$ on $\sF$, which is the smallest ideal containing the families of sets
+Below we consider a special (but still very general construction) that derives an ideal on $\sF$ from an ideal $\sS$ on the carrier space $\XX$.
+Namely, the ideal $\sS$ gives rise to the ideal $\fF^\sS$ on $\sF$, which is the smallest ideal containing the families of sets for all $A\in\sS$.
+If $\sS=\sS_\cone$ is the metric exclusion ideal obtained by excluding a cone $\cone$, then $\fF^\sS$ is the smallest ideal that contains the families